grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Percy called the rest of the crew in to eat in rotations that kept someone in the control room and listening to sonar.
 Shakes, as usual, ate twice again as much as anyone else.

-"Sweet Jesus."
+"Sweet Fuck."
 He said.
 "If you keep feeding me food I want to eat instead of forcing myself to eat cold shit from cans, I'm going to get fat."
 He reclined in his chair and closed his eyes.

 "Nothing stopping you from equiping your boat with a hot plate Shakes."
 Said Gregory.